Careers at HWC

 - Ability to communicate effectively and professionally with coworkers, interns, volunteers, and the public

-- Knowledgeable of housing requirements for avian and bat species or willing to learn.
-Comfortable providing maintenance for such housing and using hand and power tools upon starting the position, or once taught by HWC staff.
+- Knowledgeable of housing requirements for avian species.
+Comfortable providing maintenance for such housing and using hand and power tools upon starting the position.

 - Must have a positive “Can do” attitude, be able to handle stressful situations calmly, demonstrate professionalism, exhibit a strong work ethic and be able to handle physically rigorous work as well as tedious routine work.

 - Ability to take direction and carry out assignments in a timely manner, whether working independently or as a team